 As you can see, the key file name starts with your projectID, followed by a UUID and the json extension.

-Now open the index.html file.
+Now open public/index.html.
 You will see a bunch of properties.
 Just focus on the custom_attributes section and the agent sub property.

 The “agent” property must have the same ID of your Dialogflow ProjectID, as you can find in the Settings > General tab of your Dialogflow agent:

 Place this value in the “agent” property as shown in the picture.

 Please remember that the widget will start sending a hidden message to Dialogflow just to receive a welcome message.
 So please train your desired welcome intent with a special word that you imagine a user will never use.
 In our case we used “__start”: